anegan-hub/Programming-Scripting/README.md

 # squareroot.py

 This program calculates the approximate square root of a positive number by creating a function called 'sqrt'.
 The formula is based on Newtons Squareroot Method.

 The program runs however thr formula is still a working progress as the result is not returning the correct result.

 Reference https://en.wikipedia.org/wiki/Square_root
 Reference https://www.youtube.com/watch?v=tUFzOLDuvaE

+# es.py

+This program reads in a text file and outputs the number of e's it contains by using a 'for loop'.
+The program will also take the filename from an argument on the command line.
+To create an argument, you must first import 'sys'. sys is a list of commandline arguments, passed to the python programme.

+ The function noted below  with open, read and close a file

+'''

+    with open ("moby-dick.txt", "r")as f:

+'''

+Argument

+'''

+    if len(sys.argv) == 1:
+            FileName = (sys.argv[1])

+'''

+The program has one argument that calls for the file name to be entered onto the commandline.
+If the file name is not input, the report will not run.
+An Error message will appear on the commandline in this instance.

+For loop

+'''

+    for line in f:
+        words = line.split()
+        for i in words:
+            for letter in i:
+                if (letter==x):
+                    y = y + 1

+'''

+The for loop iterates over the given sequence, Here the program is breaking down the read file 'moby-dick.txt to count the number of 'e' within the file.